crux82/MM-IGLU/README.md

 # Install Required Lib
 If you are not using Linux, do *NOT* proceed, we intend this software to run on Linux architecture only.
-We invite you to install the LLaVA dependencies as follows, since our code is based on the 1.0.2 version of LLaVA:
+We invite you to install the LLaVA dependencies as follows since our code is based on the 1.0.2 version of LLaVA:

 0. Clone this repository
 ```Shell